alvarolop/ocp-gitops-playground/README.md

 ```

 Obviously, you can even set a finer tunning by creating a custom `Role` and `RoleBinding` to specify the resources that each ArgoCD will be allowed to manage per namespace.
-This https://access.redhat.com/solutions/5875661[KCS] gives you an example of how to configure one of these `RoleBindings`.
+This [KCS](https://access.redhat.com/solutions/5875661) gives you an example of how to configure one of these `RoleBindings`.

 Extra documentation:

-* https://blog.andyserver.com/2020/12/argocd-namespace-isolation[Deep-dive blog post] about namespace isolation using the SA `RoleBindings`.
+* [Deep-dive blog post](https://blog.andyserver.com/2020/12/argocd-namespace-isolation) about namespace isolation using the SA `RoleBindings`.
-* https://github.com/redhat-developer/gitops-operator/issues/116[Upstream issue] regarding permissions for the ArgoCD instance.
+* [Upstream issue](https://github.com/redhat-developer/gitops-operator/issues/116) regarding permissions for the ArgoCD instance.